UNDP-Data/geohub/documentation/docs/data/data_formats.md

 # GIS data types and GIS data formats

+This section explains about the concept of geospatial data and how GeoHub manages datasets.
 The GeoHub hosts raster and vector data which is preprocessed.

 ---